The Best White Curtains Don’t Have to Be Plain

 - Panels sold as a set

-Why we chose it: Light, long, and airy, these curtain panels are a steal at less than $25 each.
+Why we chose it: Light, long, and airy, these curtain panels are a steal for less than $45 each.

-We’re always fans of a stellar IKEA find, especially when the price tag makes us look twice.
-With a blend of natural and synthetic fibers, these curtains teeter on the edge of sheer but are just opaque enough to provide a bit of privacy.
-The romantic tiered top offers a bit of visual interest, as does the subtle black trim—a plus for anyone not totally sold on the all-white idea.
+We’re always fans of a stellar H&M Home find, especially when the price tag makes us look twice.
+With a blend of natural cotton and linen fibers, these curtains teeter on the edge of sheer but are just opaque enough to provide a bit of privacy.
+Hang these pretty much any way you want: on a curtain rail with loops, with drapery hooks, or a modern wave style.
+And while we love the extra-long length, you don’t have to send this set out to get hemmed if it doesn’t sit nicely in your space—it ships with tape for an easy, free fix.
 Styling tip: Since the material is prone to wrinkling, give the curtains a quick steam to crisp up wayward folds.

 Best Texture: White Embroidered Sheer Curtains